-Pay Multiple – this is included in the Statement of Pay Policy 2019 which was approved at Management Committee on the 30 November 2018.
+This is included in the Statement of Pay Policy 2020 which was approved at Management Committee on 29 November 2019.

 Trade Union Facility Time

-- Health and safety rep: Four days per year, plus two hours per month for meetings.
+- Health and Safety Representative - four days per year plus two hours a month for meetings

-- Four workplace and safety reps: Two hours per month for meetings.
+- Four Workplace and Safety Representatives - two hours per month for meetings.